dynamic/silverstripe-elemental-templates/README.md

 A module allowing CMS users to define layouts, known as "skeletons", that provide a predefined set of elements when a page is created.

 This module relies on native `$cascade_duplicates` settings to ensure sample content, files, images, etc. are copied to the page as a starter.
-The feature allowing pre-populated content and objects is configurable.
-[See the documentation for that feature here]().
+The feature allowing pre-populated content and objects is configurable, see below.

 ## Requirements